Tenth grade: Australia

 In the Australian states, Year 10 is the fourth year of a student's high school education.
 However, in the Northern Territory and other states, it is the first year of senior school, which occurs after high school.
-While in contrast, in most South Australian public schools, it is the third year of high school.
+While in contrast, in most South Australia public schools, it is the third year of high school.

+Brazil

+In Brazil, the tenth grade is the "primeiro ano do ensino médio", meaning "first grade of high school".
+Students tend to be 15 years old.

 Canada

 In Canada, the equivalent is Grade 10.

 Finland

-In Finland tenth grade is usually known as the first year of high School ("Lukio" in Finnish and "Gymnasiet" in Swedish).
-The tenth grade may also refer to an extra year of primary school ("kymppiluokka" in Finnish which literally translates to "tenth grade").
+In Finland, tenth grade is usually known as the first year of high School ("Lukio" in Finnish and "Gymnasiet" in Swedish).
+The tenth grade may also refer to an extra year of primary school ("kymppiluokka" in Finnish, which literally translates to "tenth grade").
 This extra year of primary school is for those without a post-primary school study position or who need some more time to decide on their future.

+Kazakhstan

+In Kazakhstan, Grade 10 (10-сынып) is the first year of upper (senior) secondary school (жоғары орта білім).
+Students generally begin it at age 15–16.
+After Grade 9, they may choose to continue in general secondary education (жалпы орта білім) (Grades 10–11) or pursue a vocational/technical track.

 New Zealand

 In New Zealand, Year 11 is the equivalent of tenth grade, with students aged 15 or 16 during the years.
 It is the third year of secondary school and the eleventh year of compulsory education.
 Year 11 is also the first year of the National Certificate of Educational Achievement (NCEA), the main national qualification for secondary school students in New Zealand.
 Students in Year 11 study English (or Te Reo Māori), mathematics, and a minimum of four elective subjects with a science subject highly recommended.
 Some schools also offer NCEA alternatives, like the International General Certificate of Secondary Education.